Elections

 Or call our helpline on 0800 328 0280.

-The deadline to apply for a Voter Authority Certificate for use at these elections is 5pm on Tuesday 25 April, but you should apply as soon as possible in case your local council needs to check any details with you.
+The deadline to apply for a Voter Authority Certificate for use at the May 2024 elections is 5pm on Wednesday 24 April, but you should apply as soon as possible in case your local council needs to check any details with you.

 You can apply for a Voter Authority Certificate online.